marcus67/little_brother/ADVANCED_TOPICS.md

 | MariaDB     | `mysql+pymysql`      | 3306                |
 | PostgreSQL  | `postgresql`         | 5432                |

+Note that in revision 64 and above there is no default value for `database_user` anymore (is was `little_brother`).
+The name has to be set explicitly now!

 ### Create the Database

 Stop the application by issuing as root user: